thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Development Best Practices/fire-tv-4k-ultra-hd.md

 #### Special Notes for Fire TV Edition

 Fire TV Edition's hardware decoder supports playback of 4K @ 60 FPS.
-To play back 4K @ 60 FPS, the timing requirement of media pipeline is aggressive and the app may not be able to render 4K frames at 16 msec interval due to thread and process scheduling limitations of the kernel.
+To play 4K @ 60 FPS, the timing requirement of media pipeline is aggressive and the app may not be able to render 4K frames at 16 msec interval due to thread and process scheduling limitations of the kernel.
 This may result into frame drops and a sub-par movie experience.
 To get the best out of the hardware, use Tunnel Mode playback.
 For details, see [Tunnel Mode Playback][fire-tv-4k-tunnel-mode-playback].

 ### DRM Systems {#drmsystems}